 What are the agencies' respective roles?

 - Te Aho o Te Kahu - the Cancer Control Agency is a departmental agency reporting directly to the Minister of Health.
-Te Aho o Te Kahu provides central leadership and oversight of cancer control for the health system.
-It leads and unites efforts to deliver better cancer outcomes for the people of Aotearoa.
+Te Aho o Te Kahu provides oversight of cancer outcomes for the health system.
 The Agency is accountable for ensuring transparency of progress towards the goals and outcomes in the National Cancer Action Plan.
-Its goal is fewer cancers, better survival, equity for all.
+These goals are focused on fewer cancers, better survival rates, and equity in treatment.

 Who should media approach about what?

 - Te Whatu Ora manages the health system day-to-day, planning and commissioning services for the whole population via its four regions.
 Service delivery and operational questions should be directed to Te Whatu Ora, along with questions about national programmes like

 - The National Public Health Service within Te Whatu Ora is responsible for population health, including the management of outbreaks and pandemics, health promotion, health prevention and health protection.